Back to blog

 1. Conduct quarterly self-audits.
 Randomly select 3-5 DQ files and review them against the 391.51 checklist.
 Fix any gaps immediately.

 2. Maintain a compliance dashboard.
 Know the document status for every active driver at a glance.
 You shouldn't have to dig through folders to find out who's expired.
+This is the core of what Core Compliance does: a fleet-wide view that marks each driver Compliant, Expiring Soon, or Non-Compliant and shows exactly which documents are missing or lapsed.

 3. Ensure immediate access.
 Auditors may demand files within 48 hours.
 If you can't produce them quickly, that's a red flag.